smallwerke/histova/README.md

 Data lines are in the format of value-\>group1-\>group2.

+I am currently planning on writing a function that will generate a config file for you that just needs to have data appended to it.

 ## Example

 Basic use of the histova sript.
 Very simple process that generates a